HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ####  `.files.location` links

-The SHL Sharing Application SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
+The SMART Health Links Sharing Application SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
 The lifetime of `.files.location` links SHALL NOT exceed one hour.
-The SHL Sharing Application MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.
+The SMART Health Links Sharing Application MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.

-Because the manifest and associated files are a single package that may change over time, the SHL Receiving Application SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
-The SHL Receiving Application SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been consumed.
+Because the manifest and associated files are a single package that may change over time, the SMART Health Links Receiving Application SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
+The SMART Health Links Receiving Application SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been consumed.

-The SHL Sharing Application SHALL respond to the `GET` requests for `.files.location` URLs with:
+The SMART Health Links Sharing Application SHALL respond to the `GET` requests for `.files.location` URLs with:

 * Headers:
   * `content-type: application/jose`